“What is Your Weakness?” Job Interview Question

 Workload sample answer:

-“My weakness is that I find it hard to say no to work.
-As a writer, I thought that doing everything for my clients, whenever the deadline, would impress them.
-If a client wanted an article the next day, I’d assure them I would deliver, even if I had enough on my plate.
+“My weakness is that I struggle to say no to work.
+As a writer, I thought doing everything for my clients, whenever the deadline, would impress them.
+If a client wanted an article the next day, I’d assure them I would deliver, even if I had enough.

-I started working long hours and this affected my work life balance and my attention to detail.
-Some times I missed deadlines.
+I started working long hours, which affected my work-life balance and my attention to detail.
+Sometimes, I missed deadlines.

-My manager brought to my attention how I was doing so many tasks at once that I produced sloppy and low quality work.
-It was at this point I realized that I had to set boundaries and say ‘no’ or ‘yes, but not immediately.’
+My manager noticed that I was juggling so many tasks at once that I was producing sloppy and low-quality work.
+At this point, I realized that I had to set boundaries and say ‘no’ or ‘yes, but not immediately.’

-I decided to solve this by inquiring the flexibility of the project timeline and how it fits in my schedule.
-I made a commitment to maintain a clean schedule.
+I decided to solve this by inquiring about the flexibility of the project timeline and how it fits into my schedule.
+I committed to maintaining a clean schedule.

 This helped me to prioritize my work better, set expectations, have enough time to do more work without affecting my overall work performance, and improve my output.”